kchu25/UnfoldCDL.jl/README.md

 [![Coverage](https://codecov.io/gh/kchu25/uCDL.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/kchu25/uCDL.jl)

 # What is uCDL?
 uCDL (Unfolded Convolutional Dictionary Learning) is a method for motif discovery.
 We first formulate a convolutional dictionary learning problem, and then "unfold" its optimization method into a neural network.
-The training of the network is fast.
-The resulting a network is fully interpretable, and outputs a sparse representation of the dataset.
+The network is fully interpretable, fast to train, and outputs a sparse representation of the dataset.
 The sparse representation allow us to carry out efficient inference to discover motifs.

 ## Why use uCDL for motif discovery?